hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Run Monika

 Monika by default reads a configuration file called `monika.json` in the current working directory if it exists.
-To simply run previously downloaded the configuration, run this command on the Terminal in the same path you saved `monika.json` file:
+To run monika with the configuration file that you have downloaded before, run this command in the Terminal from the directory that contains the monika.json file:

 ```bash
 monika